ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Materialized table creation in the Query workspace Succeeds but fails in the Spark notebook using the same permissions
+{: #known_issue46656}

+When attempting to create a materialized table using a SQL query in the Query workspace, the operation is successful.
+The user has read access to the bucket and appropriate access policies (insert, update, select, delete) for the default Iceberg catalog.
+However, when the same SQL statement is executed within a Spark notebook using the watsonx.data Spark template generates the following error `the action is not allowed`.

+**Workaround:** Define the L3 policy for the iceberg-bucket storage in the `Create access control policy` page.

 ## QHMM bucket associates to the engine only when the engine is in the running state
 {: #known_issue28526}